THE DNA PROJECT:

 We haven’t yet found any DNA clues that allow us to sort out the Chesley problem.

 THE ELI COFFEY CONNECTION

 Similar to the above, note two men on the genealogy chart marked in pink to the left of their names.
 Meldon and Kevin both descend from Eli Coffey, and they have a perfect 37-marker match to each other.
 And they are the ONLY Coffey men with an allele value of "17" at Marker 13 – every other Edward descendant has "18".
-One might think this could be an identifying marker for the "Eli" line, except one other Eli descendant (me!) has the more common "18".
+One might think this could be an identifying marker for the "Eli" line, except three other Eli descendants have the more common "18".
 One idea was that maybe both Kevin and Meldon were descended from Willis, who was the origin of the mutation to "17".
 But both Kevin's and Meldon's genealogy look solid, so we're puzzled.
 Maybe it's just coincidence?

 THE "MARKER #27 = 12" CONNECTION: